AnjoSs/objective-framework/README.md

 Now, any ASK-CTL formula can be executed by choosing the ML compiler and clicking on it.
 To execute the state space query, copy it into a separate text field in the net.
 In the examplary CPN, the previously created state space query is already given.

 To execute the query from the current state on, choose the 'Sim to State Space' option of the state space tool.
-The current state node is displayed.
+The current state node will be returned.
 Insert it into the state space query and execute it.

 <img width="100" alt="image" src="https://user-images.githubusercontent.com/32839252/110791678-c6e96800-8272-11eb-8b86-919a5d1286d0.png">

 The query returns a boolean indicating whether or not an execution state can be reached that satisfies the objective.
 For all possible successor states, it can be investigated which can lead to a satisfying state and which can't.
+This information provides assistance to the Knowledge Worker, what tasks to execute.

 <img width="956" alt="image" src="https://user-images.githubusercontent.com/32839252/110791802-ec767180-8272-11eb-8426-01f5af7d431b.png">